WillNye/cloudumi/README.md

 * Ensure you have a python environment with version 3.9+
 * Type: `bazelisk query //...` to get a list of all targets
 * To build: `bazelisk build //...` - this builds everything locally
-* To run the API container: `bazelisk run //api/local-container-dev` - this will install the container build in your local docker cache; you can run it with volumes mounted using the `docker run` command.
-The container name will be something like: `api:local-container-dev`.
+* To run the API container: `bazelisk run //api/container` - this will install the container build in your local docker cache and run it

 ## Setup your dev environment
 ### Containers
 * Start your local dev environment by running: `bazelisk build //deploy/local:containers-dev` - this starts all the containers to run Cloudumi
+* To run test containers for CloudUmi API, Celery tasks, frontend, etc, use the `--add-host=cloudumi-redis:172.17.0.1` with the `docker run` command to link your container to the running local services (substitute cloudumi-redis as needed)
 * TODO: start all containers and py-binaries for projects

 ### Local environment